 The Trump faction reminds me of Adolph Hitler and his National Socialist Party leading up to World War II.
 The Biden faction reminds me of the mythical Fukawi tribe, who are forever getting lost and gathering together and sitting down and holding hands and closing their eyes and chanting, “Where in the fuck are we?
 Where in fuck are we?”

+I voted for Joe Biden in 2020, because he did not remind me of Adolph Hitler and pre-World War II Germany.
 Before 2020, I had not voted for a Republican or a Democrat candidate.
 I will not vote for Biden this year, because he has aided and abetted Israel committing massive war crimes in Gaza.
 This old lawyer, who clerked for a US District Judge in Birmingham, who presided over every criminal prosecution in north Alabama, is no fan of Hamas.
 I say its leaders, and Israel’s leaders, and Joe Biden should be prosecuted for war crimes together.

 I like taking time off by hanging out at Poetic Outlaws, where truth, beauty and love still show up, which seldom happens on CNN or FOX News, but I wonder if what America needs today is a massive march of Poetic Outlaws into every nook and cranny, and perhaps the place to begin is the same route taken by Trump’s Ayran army on January 6, 2021.
 If anyone doubts it was Aryan, google photos of the Charlottesville Confederate Monuments removal protest, MAGA rallies, and the January 6 coup attempt.